shimpe/pyvectortween/docs/source/index.rst

-.. vectortween documentation master file, created by sphinx-quickstart on Mon May  1 17:14:04 2017.
+..
+VectorTween documentation master file, created by sphinx-quickstart on Mon May  1 20:10:50 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to vectortween's documentation!
+Welcome to VectorTween's documentation!
 =======================================

 .. toctree::